thirdreplicator/raku-transaction-server/README.md

 # raku-transaction-server

 A transaction server for Riak, written in Node.js.
 This project provides an layer of consistency by caching active key-value pairs and executing transactions atomically.
+Clients will talk to this transactions server instead of talking to Riak directly.

 ## Goals (ACID)

+Riak is not concerned with ACID properties.
+The goal of this project is to provide ACID transactions on top of Riak.

 1. Atomicity of destructive operations/transactions
-2. Consistence values across time-slices
+2. Consistence view of values across time-slices
 3. Isolation (not really, because I don't want things to lock up.)
 4. Durability: data is persisted in an append-only fashion to Riak

 ## Motivation